 - a.
-Respond as appropriate to the spill scene, assess the extent of environmental damage and provide on-scene liaison with NCEM and the United States Coast Guard (USCG) or the U.S. Environmental Protection Agency (EPA). - b.
+Respond as appropriate to the release scene, assess the extent of environmental damage and provide on-scene liaison with NCEM and the US Coast Guard or the US EPA. - b.
 Analyze air, water and soil samples for possible contamination. - c.
-Assert state jurisdiction and order clean-up actions if no federal official has arrived on scene and assumed control or if the spill is outside federal jurisdiction. - d.
-Review containment and cleanup methods proposed by the responsible party if the spill is within state jurisdiction.
+Assert state jurisdiction and order cleanup actions if no federal official has arrived on scene and assumed control or if the release is outside federal jurisdiction. - d.
+Review containment and cleanup methods proposed by the RP if the release is within state jurisdiction.
 Monitor these methods if cleanup is within federal jurisdiction. - e.
-Advise the SERT Leader on the feasibility and effectiveness of the containment and cleanup methods being used.

-- f.
-Provide on-scene liaison with federal On-Scene Coordinator (OSC) concerning state environmental policies and regulations. - g.
-Request activation of the Region IV F-RRT or request federal assistance for containment and cleanup. - h.
+Advise the SERT Leader on the feasibility and effectiveness of the containment and cleanup methods being used. - f.
+Provide an on-scene liaison with federal OSC concerning state environmental policies and regulations. - g.
+Request activation of the federal RRT or request federal assistance for containment and cleanup. - h.
 Assist in the technical decision to restrict use of water resources. - i.
 Halt or restrict the use of non-drinking water as necessary. - j.
 Consult with PWS on restrictions to be placed on use of drinking water supply. - k.
-Serve on the F-RRT and situate the state representative to the F-RRT at the State EOC to facilitate liaison between SERT and the F-RRT during such times as the SERT is activated for an oil spill response. - I. Enforce state environmental regulations and initiate prosecution under state law or regulations if circumstances warrant.
+Serve on the federal RRT and situate the state representative to the federal RRT at the State EOC to facilitate liaison between SERT and the federal RRT during such times as the SERT is activated for an oil release response. - I. Enforce state environmental regulations and initiate prosecution under state law or regulations if circumstances warrant.
 Assist the Attorney General as necessary. - m.
-Participate in damage assessment. - n.
-Communicate with adjacent state DWR and DAQ officials concerning the impact of the spill. - o.
+Participate in damage assessment.

+- n.
+Communicate with adjacent state DWR and DAQ officials concerning the impact of the release. - o.
 Obtain and evaluate technical data and information for SERT.